Anivice/Sysdarft/doc/Sysdarft.md

 From `0xB8000` to `0xB87CF` is a `2000` bytes linear memory used as video memory.
 Sysdarft offers a `80x25` screen, which can hold up to `2000` characters in total.
-Modifying this region will directly affect the content on the screen.
+Modifying this region directly affects the content on the screen.

 #### `0xC1800` - `0xFFFFF`